ZhangGaoxing/AstroAlgo/docs/en/BasicTools.md

 # Basic Tools

-The `BasicTools` class is located in the `AstroAlgo.Basic` namespace, provides the basic calculation functions required by the program.
+The `BasicTools` class is located in the `AstroAlgo.Basic` namespace.
+It provides the basic calculation functions required by the program.

 ## Simplification of Angle